RRI is honored to sponsor the work of the following organizations:

 “CalUWild” is a citizens group founded to secure protection for the remaining wilderness areas and other public lands in the western United States.
 The organization works to facilitate citizen participation in administrative and legislative actions, creating a constituency in California for wilderness across the West.
 One of CalUWild’s current emphases is protecting public lands through National Monument designations.
 The administration has dramatically shrunk the Bears Ears and Grand Staircase-Escalante National Monuments in Utah, despite overwhelming public support for their protection (and other monuments).
 CalUWild is working with organizations across the country to restore these monuments to their original size and to prevent reductions in any other monuments in the future.
 An attack on one monument is an attack on all.

 GCWPL is a coalition of prominent environmental organizations defending a pristine, federally protected North Lake Tahoe area from private development interests.
 In 1984, Huey Johnson was instrumental in achieving Federal Wilderness Designation—the “highest-level” protections—for the unique Five Lakes Basin.
 Now, this pristine area is threatened with the construction of a ski gondola and related development that would compromise the Wilderness boundary and a critical habitat for the endangered yellow-legged frog.
 Two reasons for optimism: 1) GCWPL filed suit to halt the project until proper mitigation and wilderness boundary protections are achieved, 2) the League has participated in the the U.S. Forest Service’s objection process to protect wilderness boundaries are ensure a more thorough review of the impacts of gondola proposal; 3) So far the Forest Service has not granted the needed project approvals, stalling the project so it is now three years behind schedule.
 To protect and defend this beautiful wilderness, the GCWPL will remain active in local organizing, public education, and the California Environmental Quality Act and National Environmental Policy Act processes.
+Protect Granite Chief was founded by Daniel Heagerty, who served as the project director until his passing in 2022.

 Generation: Our Climate.
-Daniel Heagerty, Director
+Chance Cutrano, Interim Director

 A student-run climate action group now in five high schools in Marin and San Francisco, Generation: Our Climate (GOC) was a key organizer of the 2019 Youth Climate Strike.
 It has hosted numerous Youth Climate Action Town Hall events, and testified at local city council and state-level meetings regarding environmental policy.
 Most notably, GOC delivered powerful messages to CAL EPA regarding the harmful impacts of the proposed Delta tunnels and to the Bay Area Air Quality Management Board concerning oil refinery pollution.
+GOC was founded by Daniel Heagerty, who served as the project director until his passing in 2022.